 In John's Revelation, the devil was called Destroyer.

 They had as king over them the angel of the Abyss, whose name in Hebrew is Abaddon, and in Greek, Apollyon (Rev 9:11).

 Abaddon and Apollyon both mean "Destroyer".

-the consequence of the fall.
+In one sense, all earthquakes are caused by the devil, because they are the consequence of the fall.
 The emergence of human sin had a huge, as it placed the earth under a curse.

 Cursed is the ground because of you (Gen 3:17).

 The fall changed God's good earth into a place in which earthquakes, volcanoes, storms and droughts are normal.
 It became a dangerous place to live.

 Paul describes the effect on creation in his letter to the Romans.

 For the creation waits in eager expectation for the children of God to be revealed.
 For the creation was subjected to frustration, not by its own choice, but by the will of the one who subjected it, in hope that the creation itself will be liberated from its bondage to decay and brought into the freedom and glory of the children of God.
 We know that the whole creation has been groaning as in the pains of childbirth right up to the present time (Rom 8:19-21).